iifl-logo

 THE DETAILS OF APPLICATION MADE OR ANY PROCEEDING PENDING UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (31 OF 2016)

-During the Year under review on a cumulative basis there are total 4 applications all of which are filed by operational creditors against Ramky Infrastructure Limited under Insolvency and Bankruptcy Code, 2016 with National Company Law Tribunal.
+As on 31.03.2025, on a cumulative basis there are total three(3) applications all filed by operational creditors against Ramky Infrastructure Limited under Insolvency and Bankruptcy Code, 2016 with National Company Law Tribunal.
+Post 31.03.2025, one(1) application has been withdrawn.
+As on date of this report there is only one(1) application filed by operational creditor against RIL.
+As on date none of application have been admitted.

 THE DETAILS OF DIFFERENCE BETWEEN AMOUNT OF THE VALUATION DONE AT THE TIME OF ONE TIME SETTLEMENT AND THE VALUATION DONE WHILE TAKING LOAN FROM THE BANKS OR FINANCIAL INSTITUTIONS ALONG WITH THE REASONS THEREOF